VishnuGShephertz/Image-Sharing-Saving-and-Caching-in-Android-/README.md

         imageCacher.loadImage(imageUrl, imgLogo);

 ```
-If we want to load image from web or cache we should follow thia code :
+If we want to load image from web or cache we should follow this code :

 ```
       public  Bitmap getBitmap(String url) {